singlecla/singlecla/cla.md

 2. I promise to include copies of copyright notices, license terms, and other licensing documentation in my contribution, so the project steward can tell from files in the project's repository who licensed what work under what terms.

 ## Rights to License

-This section assures project stewards that I actually have the legal rights to license the work I contribute.

 ### All Work